 * Tempo Run Guidelines.
 A tempo run is meant to get you close to your lactate threshold but not go over.
 It should be a comfortably hard effort that you could maintain for 10-20min past the end of the run.
 You should not be straining to achieve the desired effort.
 This run is best done by monitoring your heart rate to 87-92% of your maximum heart rate.
 These should be done on a flat course.

 * Easy Hilly Run.
-I’m a huge proponent of adding a lot of hill running into a marathon program.
+I’m a huge proponent of adding a lot of hill running into a marathon training plan.
 It helps give you the strength you need to finish out a successful marathon.
 Easy means easy.
 Keeping your heart rate or effort in the easy range while running significant elevation gain.
 You may have to re-calibrate what you think is a hill.
 If possible, you would achieve 1,000-1,500ft of elevation gain with an 8-10 mile run.

 * Progression Runs.
 A progression run starts out easy and progressively gets faster until you finish the last few miles at about tempo effort.
 Usually broken down to 1/3 easy pace, 1/3 progression dropping about 10-15sec/mi, 1/3 at tempo effort.
 These can be done on flat to rolling courses.